google/starlark-go/README.md

 ### Contributing

-We welcome submissions but please let us know what you're working on if you want to change or add to the Skylark repository.
+We welcome submissions but please let us know what you're working on if you want to change or add to the Starlark repository.

-Before undertaking to write something new for the Skylark project, please file an issue or claim an existing issue.
+Before undertaking to write something new for the Starlark project, please file an issue or claim an existing issue.
 All significant changes to the language or to the interpreter's Go API must be discussed before they can be accepted.
 This gives all participants a chance to validate the design and to avoid duplication of effort.

-Despite some differences, the Go implementation of Skylark strives to match the behavior of the Java implementation used by Bazel.
+Despite some differences, the Go implementation of Starlark strives to match the behavior of the Java implementation used by Bazel.
 For that reason, proposals to change the language itself should generally be directed to the Bazel team, not to the maintainers of